fabacab/CTF/2017/BSidesSF/reversing/Skipper/README.md

 raise(9, 0xffbf5b2c, 68, 4 <no return ...>
 +++ killed by SIGKILL +++
 ```

-Disassembling the main function in radare2 shows that the program runs three checks on the computer to determine name, OS version and CPU type.
+Disassembling the main function in [radare2](http://www.radare.org/r/) shows that the program runs three checks on the computer to determine name, OS version and CPU type.
 ![main](https://github.com/R3dCr3sc3nt/BSidesSF-2017/blob/master/reversing/Skipper/main.png)

-Just after the strcmp calls there is a JE that executes if the result of `test eax, eax` is 0.
+Just after the strcmp calls, there is a JE (jump if equal) that executes if the result of `test eax, eax` is 0.
 The jump bypasses the error message if the strcmp results in 0 (the strings are equal).
 ![jump](https://github.com/R3dCr3sc3nt/BSidesSF-2017/blob/master/reversing/Skipper/jump.png)

-Using breakpoints in the debug mode of radare2 makes it possible to edit the eax register before each JE call.
+Using breakpoints in the debug mode of radare2 makes it possible to edit the `eax` register before each JE call.
 The flag is displayed once all three jumps are taken succesfully.
 ![debug](https://github.com/R3dCr3sc3nt/BSidesSF-2017/blob/master/reversing/Skipper/debug.png)